Website Design Durban: What to Look for in a Local Agency

 Quick Answer

 Durban businesses should look for a web design agency that offers more than visuals.
-The right local agency should understand the website’s business role, explain the project process clearly, build with SEO and conversion in mind, and offer realistic post-launch support.
-A local relationship can help, but proximity only matters when it comes with stronger thinking, communication, and delivery.
+A good local agency should understand the website’s business role, explain the project process clearly, build with SEO and conversion in mind, and offer realistic post-launch support.
+A local relationship can help, but proximity only matters when it comes with clear thinking, communication, and delivery.

 Key Takeaways